betterwithranch/betterwithranch.com/source/blog/2016-05-12-using-activerecord-merge-to-access-scopes-in-different-models.html.markdown

 ---
 title: Using ActiveRecord's merge to access scopes in different models
-date: 2016-05-11 21:23 UTC
+date: 2016-05-12 21:23 UTC
 author: Craig Israel
 tags: ActiveRecord
 ---

 One of the things that I love about ActiveRecord is that it allows me to build sql by using composition.
-By chaining together scopes, I have reusable snippets of SQL code that can be combined to build a complex query.
+By chaining together scopes, I have reusable snippets of sql code that can be combined to build a complex query.
 Anyone that has used ActiveRecord has seen this in action:

 ```ruby